Robert Lado: Contrastive linguistics

 Lado is considered one of the founders of modern contrastive linguistics, which, as a subdiscipline of applied linguistics, served the purpose of improving language teaching materials.
 His most influential book is Linguistics across cultures: Applied linguistics for language teachers, in which he states that "in the comparison between native and foreign language lies the key to ease or difficulty in foreign language learning."
 The book outlines methods for comparing two systems of sound, grammar, vocabulary, writing, and culture.

 Lado and Charles Carpenter Fries were both associated with the strong version of the contrastive hypothesis, the belief that difficulties in learning a language can be predicted on the basis of a systematic comparison of the system of the learner's first language (its grammar, phonology, and lexicon) with the system of a second language.

 Lado International Institute

-He later founded and served as president of the Lado International College, a successful language instruction institution based on an academically rigorous English education program for speakers of other languages.
+He later founded and served as president of the Lado International Institute, a successful language instruction institution based on an academically rigorous English education program for speakers of other languages.
 The school had three campuses in the Washington Metropolitan Area (Washington, D.C., Arlington, Virginia and Silver Spring, Maryland).
 After COVID-19 pandemic, the school closed its campuses in Silver Spring and Washington DC.
 Currently, Lado International College is located in Vienna, Virginia.